 - Obtaining the required service of citation

-- Appearance at a hearing for the judge to sign an order admitting the will to probate as a muniment of title.
+- Appearance at a hearing for the judge to sign an order admitting the Will to probate as a muniment of title.

 Possible Additional Cost

-If the deceased person owned real estate in counties other than where the probate was filed, certified copies of the probate documents will need to be obtained and filed in each other county.
+As stated above, if the deceased person owned real estate in counties other than where the probate was filed, certified copies of the probate documents will need to be obtained and filed in each other county.
 The cost of obtaining the certified copies usually is between $30 and $50, and the cost of filing these copies in each county is likely about the same.

 Explore Whether This Type Of Probate Is Appropriate In Your Case

-If you are looking at how the estate should be handled if your deceased loved one had a will, you should explore with your attorney whether the muniment of title proceeding is a good way to go.
+If you are looking at how the estate should be handled if your deceased loved one had a Will, you should explore with your attorney whether the muniment of title proceeding is a good way to go.
 The cost savings could be substantial versus a full probate, even if it is an independent administration.